 Additionally, each of these cards is a separate product, so you can get more than one of them if you want—this is what makes getting the Companion Pass so easy!
 Just make sure you haven’t received the sign-up bonus from the same card in the last 24 months, which would make you ineligible for the bonus.

 In an ideal world, you would earn the Companion Pass at the very beginning of the year since it’s valid for the remainder of the year in which you earn it plus the following year.
 Nearly 2 years with the Companion Pass is hard to beat.

 These 60,000-point sign-up bonus offers allow you to get the Companion Pass without any additional spending—what an amazing deal!
-There are plenty of other ways to earn tons of Rapid Rewards® points, but if you want to earn the Companion Pass just by earning two sign-up bonuses, this is your chance!
+There are plenty of other ways to earn tons of Rapid Rewards® points, (many of which you can achieve without even flying!) but if you want to earn the Companion Pass just by earning two sign-up bonuses, this is your chance!